Mark-code789/HotelCitymax/README.md

 # HotelCitymax
-This is a prototype website for a hotel in Nakury Kenya
+This is a prototype website for a hotel in Nakuru Kenya